 There were no reports the government or its agents committed arbitrary or unlawful killings.

 There were no reports of disappearances by or on behalf of government authorities.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The law prohibits such practices.
-Nevertheless, the National Human Rights Commission (NHRC) and other nongovernmental organizations (NGOs) reported the use of unnecessary force and cruel, inhuman, or degrading treatment or punishment of some prisoners and detainees, particularly to obtain confessions, were problems.
+Nevertheless, the National Human Rights Commission (NHRC) and other nongovernmental organizations (NGOs) reported some prisoners and detainees were subjected to unnecessary force and cruel, inhuman, or degrading treatment or punishment, particularly to obtain confessions.

-Under the criminal code, which came into effect in July 2017, all public officials are subject to prosecution for official abuse or torture.
-This code covers both physical and psychological abuse; however, the maximum punishment for torture is a prison sentence of five years.
+Under the criminal code, all public officials are subject to prosecution for abuse or torture, including both physical and psychological abuse.
+The maximum punishment for torture is a five-year prison sentence or life in prison if the victim dies as a result of torture.
 Although officials are liable for intentional infliction of severe bodily injury, prosecutions of this crime were rare.
-The law states prohibited acts do not constitute a crime when committed in accordance with an order by a superior in the course of duty.
+The law states that prohibited acts do not constitute a crime when committed in accordance with an order given by a superior in the course of official duties.
 The law provides that the person who gave an illegal order is criminally liable for the harm caused, but prosecutions were rare.
 According to the NHRC, prosecutors, and judges, the law effectively provides immunity to officials allegedly engaged in coercing confessions at the behest of investigators or prosecutors.
 The NHRC also indicated authorities sometimes abandoned complaints of alleged psychological torture either for lack of evidence or because the degree of injury could not be determined.
 Moreover, witnesses were generally themselves detainees or prisoners and were under great pressure not to testify, including by threats against family or of additional charges with potentially longer sentences.